-Mrs. S O’Brien Jones (Assistant Head)
+Mrs. S O’Brien Jones (Deputy Head)

-Mrs. E Andrew (Learning Mentor)
+Mrs. E Andrew (Assistant SENCo)

 If you have any concerns that you wish to share with a safeguarding lead, please feel free to contact any of the above staff members who will be happy to discuss with you.